Gundagai, New South Wales, Australia: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Gundagai during January, you are likely to notice that it is extremely hot.
+If you visit Gundagai during January, you will probably see that it is consistently hot.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally between 30 and 40% during the day.
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: